 Well, after this fun, it was time to relax a bit.
 So we chose to lounge on the low chairs of cane.
 We were served water in brass pitchers that we usually found stacked in the store houses of our ancestral homes.
-Then was the turn of some finger licking delicacies.
-We knew that there were lots awaiting us!

 We started off with awesome taste of jal jeera (a spicy and refreshing drink), chats, chhaas, and sugar cane juice.

 Then we decided to take a walk around and try all other foods on offer.
 There were around six types of cuisines offered at these stalls from North India, South India, and Chinese.
 While we loved Gujarati and Rajasthani cuisines comprising of dal bati, bajre ki khichdi, kadhi, and other tawa specials, South Indian dishes did not appeal so much to us.
-But any ways, we were not complaining!

 As of now, we were completely full till the capacity of our appetite.
 But the temptation was simply not ending at Village.
 We wished we could stay here for long but it was the last day of our trip.
 So it was time to return and pack our bags with joyous memories of the fiesta we had at Village Restaurant.